m3r3nix/odoo-v14-modules/README.md

 Sets position number for all order lines.
 Helps maintainability if you have many lines on an order or invoice.
 [More info](/mrx_pos_number/README.md)

 ### 4. mrx_product_manufacturer
 Adds manufacturer table to the database and a manufacturer dropdown field to the product template.
-[More info](/mrx_manufacturer/README.md)
+[More info](/mrx_product_manufacturer/README.md)

 ### 5. mrx_so_po_relation
-Displays purchase orders and purchase invoices related to the sales order
+Displays purchase orders and purchase invoices related to the sales order.
+[More info](/mrx_so_po_relation/README.md)

 ### 6. mrx_so_profit
-Calculates profit for a sales order based on incoming invoices
+Calculates profit for a sales order based on incoming and outgoing invoices related to that specific order.
+It adds a "Profit" field to the sales order list view.

 ### 7. mrx_supplier_discount
-Implements a vendor/supplier discount system based on product categories
+Implements a vendor/supplier discount system based on product categories.

 ### 8. mrx_view_mods
-Some useful modifications for my own needs.
-Hiding/Displaying fields in different modules, and so on...
+Some useful modifications for my own needs which helps productivity...
+[More info](/mrx_view_mods/README.md)